-Click Edit to add the profile or - Remove to delete the assigned profile.
-Available profiles are based on the partition

-Property Description selected on the General tab (asset discovery).
+Property Description that is, without prompting for a password.
+For more information, see Preparing Unix-based systems on page 597.
+The limit is 255 characters.
+Test Connection Click this button to verify that Safeguard for Privileged Passwords can log in to this asset using the service account credentials you have provided.
+For more information, see About Test Connection on page 300.
+Service Account Profile Click • Edit to add the profile or - Remove to delete the assigned profile.
+Available profiles are based on the partition selected on the General tab (asset discovery).
 To update the profile later, go to the service account and update the profile.
 For more information, see Properties (account) on page 260.
 Use Named Pipe for service account connection Select to use the Named Pipe when connecting to the asset.
 Clear this check box to use TCP/IP when connecting to the asset.
 Use SSL Encryption Selected by default, this option is used to enable Safeguard to encrypt communication with this asset.
 To support SSL on Active Directory, you must upload the SSL certificate being used by the Active Directory forest.
 The SSL binds will need to be on port 636.
 For information on this process within Active Directory, see Enable LDAP over SSL with a third-party certificate authority.
 If you do not select this option for a MicrosoftSQL Server that is configured to force encryption, Test Connection will use untrusted encryption and succeed with valid credentials.
 For more information about how Safeguard database servers use SSL, see How do Safeguard for Privileged Passwords database servers use SSL.
 Verify SSL Certificate Use this option to enable or disable SSL Certificate verification on the asset.
 When enabled, Safeguard for Privileged Passwords compares the signing authority of the certificate presented by the asset to the certificates in the Trusted CA Certificates store every time Safeguard for Privileged Passwords connects to the asset.
 Trust must be established for Safeguard for Privileged Passwords to manage the asset.
 For Safeguard for Privileged Passwords to verify an SSL certificate, you must add the asset's signing authority certificate to the Trusted CA Certificates store.
 Only clear the Verify SSL Certificate option if you do not want to establish trust with the asset.

-Privilege Level Password If required, enter the system enable password to allow access to the Cisco configuration.
+Property Description Privilege Level Password If required, enter the system enable password to allow access to the Cisco configuration.
 Auto Accept SSH Host Key Select this option to have Safeguard for Privileged Passwords automatically accept an SSH host key.
 When an asset requiring an SSH host key does not have one, Check Password will fail.
-For more information, see Connectivity failures on page 604.
+For more information, see Connectivity failures on page 606.
 Instance Specify the Instance name if you have configured multiple instances of a SQL Server on this asset.
-If you have configured a default (unnamed) instance of the SQL Server on

-Property Description the host, you need to provide the IP address and port number.
+If you have configured a default (unnamed) instance of the SQL Server on the host, you need to provide the IP address and port number.
 Port Enter the port number to log in to the asset.
 This option is not available for all operating systems.
 Connection Timeout Enter the directory connection timeout period.
 Default: 20 seconds.